Parents’ Handbook 2014-15

 We are aware that biting is a behavior that sometimes occurs with toddlers.
 Our staff is trained in the development of children in regard to biting.
 If a child bites another child, it will be documented with an incident report.
 Both children’s parents will be asked to sign the report.
 NPK will maintain the anonymity of the child who bites.
 If biting becomes a problem with a child, the staff and parents will create a plan of action designed to lessen the problem.
 Only after all preventive actions have been tried, and as a last resort, will we ask that a child be removed from the school for a period of one week to help break the cycle of biting.
 Additional information about biting is available from the Director.

 The doorbell has been installed at the preschool entrance for the safety of your children while here at school.
-The door will be open at 8:55 AM and 12:20 PM daily.
-If you need to get your child at other times, please call ahead to your child's classroom (see list of extension numbers) so that the teacher can meet you with your child at the preschool entrance.
+The door will be open at 9:00 AM and 12:20 PM daily.
+If you need to get your child at other times, please call ahead to the Director or your child's classroom (see list of extension numbers) so that someone can meet you with your child at the preschool entrance.
 When you arrive during the school day, an intercom system is in place and the door may be opened at your identification.
-We request that you call ahead to alert the Director.

 Please dress your child for vigorous play and messy activities.
 Write the first and last name on all items of clothing that might be removed.
 Cowboy boots and sandals/flip flops are not considered safe shoes for play.
 Cowboy boots could restrict running ability on the playground and sandals could increase risk of injury.
 Please make sure shoes are appropriate for running, jumping and climbing.

 If your child gets sick during the school day or requires minor emergency treatment we will contact you first.
 If we cannot reach you, your emergency numbers filed with the school will be called.
 If we are not able to contact them, the school will call your child's doctor and will then follow any instructions given to us.
 Please let us know if there are ever any changes in emergency information.
 In case of a serious injury, we will call 911.